carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/what-is-utility-ai.md

 ![[../Attachments/UtilityIntelligence/Documenntation/utility-based-ai.png|center|550]]

-Here's how the decision-making process of a Utility-Based AI works step by step
+Here's how the decision-making process of a Utility-Based AI works step by step:
 1. Evaluating Decisions:
 - The AI character evaluates all of its decisions based on multiple factors like the enemy health, distance to target, available resources, etc.
 2. Assigning Utilities: